carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl05.rst

 Kaleidoscope allows side-effects, this behavior is important to nail down.

-Now that we know what we "want", lets break this down into its constituent pieces.
+Now that we know what we "want", let's break this down into its constituent pieces.

 Lexer Extensions for If/Then/Else